Skip to main content

 • Lend offers expire after 24 hours (fixed).

-• Borrow offers expire after 1 to 7 days (set by the borrower at offer creation).
+• Borrow offers expire after 1, 3, or 7 days (set by the borrower at creation).

-The point at which the loan duration ends (3 days after the offer was accepted).
+The point at which the loan duration ends.
 At maturity, the borrower should have repaid the loan (principal + interest).
 If not, the lender can claim the collateral.

 When a loan is not repaid after maturity, the lender can claim the collateral by signing a transaction.
-The collateral is then transferred directly to the lender.
-This is not a sale on the market; the lender receives the collateral token itself.Unlike price-based liquidations in classical lending protocols, this event can only happen after maturity, never during the loan.
-A 0.1% fee is deducted from the collateral at transfer (no fee on NFT/RWA collateral).The borrower can still repay and recover the collateral at any time, as long as the lender has not claimed it.
+This action triggers the collateral transfer: the collateral is sent directly to the lender (not sold on the market).
+The lender receives the collateral token itself.Unlike price-based liquidations in classical lending protocols, this event can only happen after maturity, never during the loan.
+A 0.1% fee is deducted from the collateral at transfer (no fee on NFT/RWA collateral).The transfer is not automatic.
+It only happens when the lender claims.
+The borrower can still repay and recover the collateral at any time, as long as the lender has not claimed it.

 How Offerbook Loans Work